jepler/circuitpython/ports/m68kmac/README.md

  * Support larger heap (via split heap?)
  * Build it in github actions CI
  * Decide whether RetroConsole needs to be replaced (is GPL a problem for upstream??)
- * Any other issues that might prevent upstream inclusion.
+ * Any other issues that might ease upstream inclusion.